OwenCrawley/MrMehsDatapackLib/README.md

 scoreboard players set $z_strength mrlib.motion 1000
 function mrlib:entity/launch/xyz
 ```
+NOTE: This does not work on players as player motion can not be changed or modified without workarounds
 * strength of 1000 launches the entity roughly ~3 blocks or so
 * Does not work on players
 ### Macro Damage (damage from nbt)